 A cosmetology program can prepare individuals for several jobs in the cosmetologists' field.
 Some of these include:

 - Salon owner

 All 50 U.S. states require that cosmetologists gain licensure before they can legally practice their craft.
 Most, but not all, states require that individuals must first complete a cosmetology certificate program before they can apply for licensure.
-To gain licensure, individuals must pass a written exam, as well as completing a practical demonstration of their cosmetology skills.
+To gain licensure, individuals must pass a written exam and complete a practical demonstration of their cosmetology skills.

 In 2014, there were 656,400 barbers, hairstylists, hairdressers and cosmetologists employed, the U.S. Bureau of Labor Statistics reports.
 Job opportunities in the industry are expected to increase 10%, faster than average, between the years of 2014 and 2024.
 According to the BLS, the median annual wage for hairdressers, hairstylists and cosmetologist was $23,660 as of May 2015.